wuyadong/openremote/README.md

 All services required for development can be deployed with Docker Compose, configured in `docker-compose.yml`.
 Execute `docker-compose up` in the project root to download required images (this might take a while and give no feedback) and run containers.

-The default configuration of all `*Service` classes is for host IP `192.168.99.100`.
+The default configuration of all `*Service` classes is for `localhost`.
 If this is not your Docker host IP, you must set various environment variables (see [Quickstart](https://raw.githubusercontent.com/openremote/openremote/master/docker-compose-quickstart.yml)).

 ### Run GWT code server